Experimental demonstration of input-output indefiniteness in a single quantum device: Characterization of the witnesses

-which is equal to the amount of global worst-case noise the setup $S$ can tolerate such that it can still be detected by the witness $W$.
+which is equal to the amount of noise the setup $S$ can tolerate until its input-output indefiniteness stops to be detected by the witness $W$.
 The definition implies that the input-output indefiniteness of the setup $S$ can be detected by the witness $W$ only if the quantity $r(S \mid W)$ is larger than zero.
 Optimizing the quantity $r(S \mid W)$ over the witness $W$, we obtain the robustness of input-output indefiniteness of the setup $S$

-Both Eq. \ref{eq:robustness_against_witness} and Eq. \ref{eq:robustness} can be phrased as SDP problems and can be computed efficiently (see Appendix \ref{app:sdp}).
+Both Eq. (\ref{eq:robustness_against_witness}) and Eq. (\ref{eq:robustness}) can be phrased as semidefinite programming (SDP) problems and can be computed efficiently (see Section \ref{app:sdp}).
 In particular, the quantity $r(S)$ is given by the following SDP: